camunda/camunda-docs/versioned_docs/version-8.1/self-managed/operate-deployment/schema-and-migration.md

 Each version of Operate delivers a set of migration steps which need to be applied for a corresponding version of Operate.

-When upgrading from one version to another, necessary migration steps constitute the so-called migration plan.
+When updating from one version to another, necessary migration steps constitute the so-called migration plan.
 All known migration steps (both applied and not) are persisted in the dedicated Elasticsearch index: `operate-migration-steps-repository`.

 ### How to migrate